 The last week of January was a first step in the process of Immigration Reform that many supporters accepted across sectors, including advocates, labor, and businesses.

 Potential applicants and beneficiaries of immigration reform are hopeful for favorable changes in the system for 2013.
-Mainly, ensuring that a new legislation create a path to citizenship for over 11 million undocumented people who contribute everyday to their communities.
-The current administration however has to understand the clear demands of organized groups, and boldly disregard the stubborn blockade immigration reform pushed by radical groups.
+Mainly, ensuring that a new legislation creates a path to citizenship for over 11 million undocumented people who contribute every day to their communities.
+The current administration, however, has to understand the clear demands of organized groups, and boldly disregard the stubborn blockade immigration reform pushed by radical groups.
 It is important for individuals to join local and national organization and ensure that the push for reform does not stop while other political battles take place in Washington.